Darkstrike03/Genesis-A.I./Worldbuilding/CONTINENT-1-SOLWYND/overview.md

 - The Arcana – Run by Archmages, headquartered in Arcadia in the North, governed by the Arcadia Magic Council.

+## 🏰 Origin of the Empire

+- Solwynd is a human continent unified under the rule of King Arthur Lysandor.

+- After unification, he established the Lysandor Empire and mysteriously vanished a decade later.

+- His disappearance led to the court splitting into three powerful factions:

+  - The Crown (Royalty & Nobility)

+  - The Church (Spiritual Authority, led by the Pope)

+  - The Arcana (Magical Authority, governed by the Arcadia Magic Council)

 ## 📜 Administrative Hierarchy

 ### Capital: Lysandria (center of Solwynd)